YoavDn/100days/README.md

-# 100 days challenge inspired by the one and only antfu
+# First steps into the world of Generative Art